MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage-azure-vms.md

 ---

 # Manage Azure VMs
-This article provides information about the Manage Azure Virtual Machines (VMs) feature.
+This article provides information about the *Manage Azure Virtual Machines (VMs)* feature in System Center 2019 - Virtual Machine Manager (VMM).

 This feature allows you to perform basic actions on azure instances attached to an azure profile, created for Azure VM management.